ESIG - header certified

 First, you need to enable Autoresponder in CodeTwo Admin Panel (see how).
 Then you will be able to create autoresponder rules in the signature management app at app.codetwo.com.

 Yes.
-All personal & organization info that appears in signatures is cached by CodeTwo from your Azure Active Directory (AAD).
-When you change attributes in AAD, those changes are applied to email signatures and automatic replies, too.
+All personal & organization info that appears in signatures is cached by CodeTwo from your Microsoft Entra ID (Azure Active Directory).
+When you change attributes in Entra ID, those changes are applied to email signatures and automatic replies, too.

 You can also manage user attributes in a simpler way.
-User attributes manager lets you centrally manage information cached by CodeTwo and added to email signatures & automatic replies.
-You can also add any custom attributes (not available in AAD) and use them in signature and autoresponder rules.
+Attributes manager lets you centrally manage information cached by CodeTwo and added to email signatures & automatic replies.
+You can also add any custom attributes (not available in Entra ID) and use them in signature and autoresponder rules.
 You can even let your end users update their informaton in signatures themselves at user.codetwo.com.

 See how it works in this short video: